Social Welfare & Justice

 Ask yourself, “What do I need to alleviate the stress-related symptoms I’m experiencing?”
 It could be that you simply need a day off.
 Or maybe you require some extra support from your supervisor.
 Perhaps you need to make more time to connect with your friends and family.
 Once you figure it out, be proactive and make your needs known.

-If you’d like further your positive impact with an advanced degree in your field, a Master of Social Work degree (MSW) could be the ideal program to turn your career goals into a reality.
+If you'd like to further your positive impact with an advanced degree in your field, a Master of Social Work degree (MSW) at UMass Global would be the ideal program to turn your career goals into a reality.
 Learn more about the ways an MSW can help you put your best self forward and explore our robust library of social work resources.

 Become a Student